GL-Li/summaries/linux/linux_bash_fundmentals.md

 # Core concepts and operations
-Do not rely on specific utilieis.
+Do not rely on specific utilities.

+## Shell expansion
+Shell expansion enables complex values using simple simbols.

-## Linux brace expansion using {}
+### brace expansion using {}

 **Note**: no space between elements in `{}` in brace expansion.